gtuxyco/timelysheets/README.md

 3. `Nginx` or `Apache` (recommended) http server
 4. Required PHP extensions: `OpenSSL`, `PDO`, `Mbstring`, `Tokenizer`, `Ctype`, `JSON`

+If you are running on local development we recommend using `AMPPS` stack which has all the system requirements [Download AMPPS](https://www.ampps.com/downloads) available in Windows, Mac, Linux Installers.

 ## Supporting Timely Sheets

 We would like to extend our thanks to the sponsors for funding Timely Sheets development.
 If you are interested in becoming a sponsor, please visit the Timely Sheets [Patreon page](https://patreon.com/brianluna)